 Body hair removal is a money and time consuming personal hygiene ritual.
 For millions of men and women, it is among the top aesthetic priorities.
 In a race to meet the needs of such a large number of customers – manufacturers always keep coming up with better, cleaner and faster solutions for body hair removal.
 At times, this is confusing for potential users.
-That is why we’ve decided to bring you this comparison of laser hair removal vs. epilator and explain all the potential benefits and drawbacks of these two popular hair removal techniques.
+That is why we have decided to bring you this comparison of laser hair removal vs epilator and explain all the potential benefits and drawbacks of these two popular hair removal techniques.

 How Do Epilators Work?

 Epilators often look and sound like electric razors but they work on a different principle.
 Instead of just cutting the hair, epilators pull the hair out from the follicle (the root).
 To achieve this, they contain many small tweezers or rotating discs, capable of grabbing and pulling even short hair.

 Nowadays, most epilators do not require you to use any gels, foams, wax or water.
 They work very well on dry skin.
 However, dry skin epilation can be an unpleasant experience for some people.
 That is why some newer models are made for use with shaving gels or in the shower to enable a smoother hair removal experience.
 Overall, epilators are “cleaner” than waxing and they provide longer-lasting results than shaving, but they also have a downside.
 Let’s take a look at all the pros and cons:

 - Fast and effective.
 The hair gets pulled from the root with long-lasting results.

 - Works well on short and fine hair